onkelbeh/HomeAssistantRepository/README.md

 If you are author of an integration / component or other stuff related to Home Assistant and if I have your stuff not already added, please file a pull request, or just drop me a note.
 For adding a component, I need a release file in tar.gz or zip format.
 Tagged releases on Github are OK, but a Pypi `SDIST` tar.gz source release would be preferred, because I can automatically merge it and it will use Gentoo's mirror system.
 Most of the integrations/components do both.
 I cannot add packages only available in wheels format.
 Please make sure you have a proper license assigned, selected license should be unique on all platforms (Pypi/Github/Sourceforge).

 ## Python 3.8 Support
 Since 0.114.4 (09/2020) everything compiles fine on Python 3.8.
 Still cleaning up, I did not yet any production test on Python 3.8, but I will very soon.
 Everything looks good.
 I am doing most of the tests/work on a box with Python 3.8 only.
-Before a new release of the app-misc/homeassistant Ebuild is made, I make sure all important components also compile on...
+Before a new release of the app-misc/homeassistant Ebuild is made, I make sure all important components also compile on 3.7.

+Today (2020/09/12) I updated my productive box to Python 3.8.5.
+And, finally, I could Python 2.7 from it.
+ESPHome still runs on the same box with some small patches (included in my Ebuild), the current `esphome-9999` doesn't even need a `src_prepare()`.

 ## ...
 Python 3.7
 You will need at least Python 3.7.7 for running Home assistant on Gentoo Linux.
 By user request, I have populated an ~arm64 KEYWORD on all ebuilds, which is (currently) completely untested.
 I know about at least 2 guys using it, but I had no feedback yet.
 I will some day prepare a cross compile environment to build a public binary repo for Home Assistant on [Sakakis-'s Image](https://github.com/sakaki-/gentoo-on-rpi-64bit).

-I am still running my productive box with Python 3.7.
-Anyway, it still has 2.7, but this can be removed now.
-Even ESPHome runs on the same box with some small patches (included in my Ebuild).
-I try to compile all Ebuilds from time to time.

 ## Python 2.7 on Gentoo